martenframework/marten/docs/docs/models-and-databases/reference/fields.md

 #### `serializable`

 The `serializable` arguments allows to specify that a class making use of [`JSON::Serializable`](https://crystal-lang.org/api/JSON/Serializable.html) should be used in order to parse the JSON values for the model field at hand.
 When specifying a `serializable` class, the values returned for the considered model fields will be instances of that class instead of [`JSON::Any`](https://crystal-lang.org/api/JSON/Any.html) objects.

+### `slug`

+An `slug` field allows to persist _valid_ slug.
+In addition to the [common field options](#common-field-options), such fields support the following arguments:

+#### `max_size`

+The `max_size` argument is optional and defaults to 50 characters.
+It allows to specify the maximum size of the persisted email addresses.
+This maximum size is used for the corresponding column definition and when it comes to validate field values.

+:::note
+As slug fields are normally used to query records the slug field is indexed by default.
+To disable indexing set `index: false`

 ### `string`